faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 ======================================
 One successful approach to residual generation is to find testable sub-models and then, based on such sub-models, design residual generators.
 The first step is then to make a complete search for testable sub-models, here [Minimally Structurally Overdetermined (MSO)](https://doi.org/10.1109/TSMCA.2007.909555) set of equations.
 This step is based only on the structure of the model and in the engine model there are 4496 MSO sets.
-This means that, even with redundancy degree of only 4, there are several thousand different sub-models that can be tested independently.
+This means that, even with a redundancy degree of only 4, there are several thousand different sub-models that can be tested independently.
 In the software, to compute the set of MSO sets use the ``MSO`` class method as

 .. code-block:: python